flower-pot/blog/_posts/2013-11-26-colemak-after-4-weeks.markdown

 The fourth didn't start off as well as I would have wanted it to, since I barely had any time to practise and when I did I was getting worse results than the week before.
 Then I took a whole day to practise and I was back in the game.
-At the end of week four my speed was around 53wpm, which is exceptable to work with.
+At the end of week four my speed was around 53wpm, which is acceptable to work with.

 ###Conclusion